2022 North Carolina judicial elections

 Two justices of the seven-member North Carolina Supreme Court and four judges of the fifteen-member North Carolina Court of Appeals were elected by North Carolina voters on November 8, 2022, concurrently with other state elections.
 Terms for seats on each court are eight years.
 These elections were conducted on a partisan basis.

 Primary elections were originally set to be held on March 8, 2022, but were delayed by order of the state Supreme Court, and then rescheduled for May 17, 2022.
 Candidate filing began on December 6, 2021, but was suspended by the court's order.
 Filing later resumed, and ended on March 4, 2022.

-Republicans won both seats on the Supreme Court and all four races for the Court of Appeals.
-As a result of these elections, Republicans would hold a 5–2 majority on the North Carolina Supreme Court.
+Republicans won both seats on the Supreme Court flipping them from Democratic control and giving themselves a 5–2 majority.
+They also won all four races for the Court of Appeals flipping two from Democratic control and holding the two others.

-Supreme Court Seat 3
+Supreme Court seat 3

-This seat is currently held by Associate Justice Robin E. Hudson, a Democrat, who has held the seat since 2007.
+This seat was held by Associate Justice Robin Hudson, a Democrat, who had held the seat since 2007.
 There was some speculation that Hudson would choose to not run for re-election, due to the fact that she was nearing the mandatory retirement age of 72.
-Hudson’s mandatory retirement would be February 29, 2024.
-If Hudson were to be re-elected to another term, she would only be able to serve a little over 13 months of her eight-year term.
+Hudson's mandatory retirement would be February 29, 2024.
+If she were re-elected to another term, she would only be able to serve a little over 13 months of her eight-year term.

 On December 1, 2021, Hudson announced that she would not be seeking re-election.
 Court of Appeals Judge Lucy Inman ran for this seat.